 2. Work with professionals

 If you aren’t skilled in graphic design and communications then get some advice from professionals.
 Something as important as the way in which your customers view your brand should not be left to Canva (as useful as Canva is).
 A graphic communications expert will be able to provide you with a multitude of creative templates that you can use for your marketing as well as digital and non-digital communication.
-Ask around for recommendations and read testimonials so you know you’re going with the right company for you.
+Ask around for recommendations and read testimonials on sites like DesignRush so you know you’re going with the right company for you.
 It will be a worthwhile investment.